 Had it not been for our lack of planning, this would likely still be the extent of our knowledge of the tower.
 Since we’d neglected to buy tickets online with sufficient advance notice, regular tickets were sold out for the entire month – with the exception of a single midnight slot – by the time I looked online a couple of weeks before our trip.

 When our tour guide showed up, he led us away from the tower to a locked above-ground cage.
-Leading us down into the depths, we spent the next 20 minutes or so in the bunker beneath the Champs de Mars – the long, rectangular grassy field stretched out beneath the tower.
+Leading us down into the depths, we spent the next 20 minutes or so in a bunker beneath the Champs de Mars – the long, rectangular grassy field stretched out beneath the tower.

-Saved by Gustave Eiffel’s foresight and dedication to scientific research, world events, and the building’s excessive height, the tallest building in the world at the time, the tower was put into use as a radio antenna.
+Saved by Gustave Eiffel’s foresight and dedication to scientific research, world events, and the building’s excessive height – the tallest building in the world at the time – the tower was put into use as a radio antenna.
 Massive cables were installed, which were housed in the bunker beneath the Champs de Mars where we were standing.
-We were allowed to poke our heads into the now-empty tunnels for the cables to hear our voices echo.
+We poked our heads into the now-empty tunnels for the cables to hear our voices echo.